This page describes quotas and request limits for Cloud Storage. You can request increases to quotas, but limits cannot be adjusted.

 There is an update limit on each bucket of once per second, so rapid updates to a single bucket (for example, changing the CORS configuration) won't scale.

-There is a limit of 100 members holding legacy IAM roles per bucket and a limit of 1500 members holding all IAM roles per bucket.
-Examples of members include individual users, groups, and domains.
+There is a limit of 100 principals holding legacy IAM roles per bucket and a limit of 1500 principals holding all IAM roles per bucket.
+Examples of principals include individual users, groups, and domains.
 See IAM identities.

 For buckets with Pub/Sub notifications: